Master Your Dreams: The 7 Steps of Goal Setting for Success

 6. Stay motivated

-7. Reassess and adjust your goals
+7. Reflect and adjust your goals

-Step 1: Identify What Truly Matters and the Results You Want to See
+Step 1: Know What Truly Matters

 what is important to meAsk Clarifying Questions